Yovenzor/vscode-theme/README.md

 ## Author

-This spooky theme is crafted by [Yovenzor](https://github.com/Yovenzor).
+This theme is crafted by [Yovenzor](https://github.com/Yovenzor).
 Feel free to check out my other projects on [GitHub](https://github.com/Yovenzor)!

 ## Feedback